 You can find prospective mentors through the organizations listed above.
-They'll try to assess your needs and match you with someone with the experience and skillset to help.
+They'll try to assess your needs and match you with someone with the experience and skill set to help.
 Approach your first meeting as an informal interview.
-Ask questions that pertain to your needs.
+Ask business questions that pertain to your needs.
 Get information about your potential mentor's experience.
 Describe your needs and evaluate your mentor's listening skills and their approach to advice and feedback.
 Consider whether or not you could build a rapport with this person.
 If all goes well, set a time for another meeting.

 If it's not the right fit at any time, don't hesitate to end the mentorship and seek a better fit.
 Most organizations will accommodate the change because they want to find the right fit to help your business succeed.

 What would be a successful outcome of the mentorship?
 Perhaps you want to have your bookkeeping properly configured, improve your leadership skills, or you'd like to have a successful sales process in place.
 Whatever the business goal, make sure it is clearly defined and communicated to your mentor so you both know when you've achieved success.

 Collaborate with your mentor to set a regular schedule for your mentoring sessions–weekly, bi-monthly, etc. Utilize a communication method that works best for both of you–in-person meetings, phone calls, or video conferences.
 Put the meeting dates on your calendar and stick to them!
 When you're running a business, it's easy to get caught up in the many things you have to do.
 But, you must value your mentor's time by showing up consistently.
 A regular schedule respects the mentor relationship and helps with accountability, ensuring that you're always working on your goals.